-(Update: Cook County Board of Commissioners voted on Thursday to codify the ordinance into law and officially end use of the controversial database.)
+(Update: Cook County Board of Commissioners voted on Thursday to codify the ordinance into law and officially end use of the controversial database.
+In April, the city’s inspector general released a report confirming the database is inaccurate, error-prone, and damaging to police-community relations.)

 A Cook County committee Wednesday took a step to decommission a controversial database kept by the Cook County sheriff of gang members after repeated complaints that it was found to be error-prone and discriminatory.